Lecturer in Architecture

 Finnish Foundation for Visual Arts in New York, grant 2003

-Current 2013-2014: Module leader in Stage 1 for BA Architectural studies (professional studies), Project Leader in Stage 3 of BA Architectural Studies and project tutor in Stage 2 design projects in BA Architectural Studies.
+Current 2017-2018: Module leader in Stage 1 for BA Architectural Presentation, Project (studio) Leader in Stage 3 of BA Architectural Studies (full year) and in stage 1 of BA Architectural Studies.
+Coorniating stage 1, first semester.
+Gorup leader for Dissertation elective ARC2024 in Stage 2 and dissertation tutor for ARC2060 Dissertation in Stage 3.

 - Blom K. Transparency and Catatonia.
 In: Menin, S, ed.
 Constructing Place: Mind and the Matter of Place-making.
 London & New York: Routledge, 2003, pp.189-201.